FIU’s Infectious Disease Specialist Dr. Aileen Marty Finds Rise In COVID Cases Alarming

 Marty said the rise in cases is alarming to many health officials and that it will only get worst.

-“Most of the US is experiencing cold weather, which reduces the time to do social activities outdoors, add poor ventilation and you have this highly contagious virus that is generally contagious before a person manifests symptoms,” said Marty.READ MORE: Police: Boy, 8, Survives Fall From 7th Floor Window In North Miami
+“Most of the US is experiencing cold weather, which reduces the time to do social activities outdoors, add poor ventilation and you have this highly contagious virus that is generally contagious before a person manifests symptoms,” said Marty.READ MORE: COVID-19 Testing Site Finder

 According to the latest numbers from the Florida Department of Health, from New Year’s Eve to Friday, there were thousands more new cases state-wide and things are expected to get worst